-Stuntman Eddie Kidd embarks on a four-week show for all the family that comes with a health warning.
+Stuntman Eddie Kidd embarks on a four week tour of Ireland for all the family that comes with a health warning.

 According to insurance companies, this man doesn't have a leg to stand on.

 Eddie Kidd holds the world record for jumping 190 feet over 14 double-decker buses.
 He told RTÉ News about plans to beat this record by jumping over 15 double-decker buses on 25 August in Milton Keynes, England.